ZH4NGKAI/INFO6205_210/README.md

 ## Class:

 ### 1.Fitness:
-Define a simple Fitness function: fitnessScore = generations
+Define a simple Fitness function: fitnessScore = (endlength-beginlength)/generations

 ### 2.GenoType:
 Define chromosomes and genotypes, and how genotypes are expressed